mdrkb/mdrkb/README.md

 ## **Summary**

-5 years experienced Software Engineer specializing in backend and RESTful API development using Python, Django, FastAPI, and Amazon Web Services.
+5 years experienced Software Engineer specializing in backend and RESTful API development using Python 🐍, Django, FastAPI both in Amazon Web Services, and Google Cloud Services.
 Passionate about discovering data-driven insights and working as one team to solve business problems.

 ## **Technical Skills**